27 Dec Year end tax planning tips

 Maximize your deductions

-If there are things your business is going to need over the coming year, start buying them now to make the most of your deductions for this year.
+If there are items your business is will need during the coming year, start buying them now to make the most of your deductions for this year.

 If you’re filing as an individual, now would also be a good time to maximize your retirement contributions or set up a pension plan.